 A virtual assistant (VA) can help your business in different types of ways, but it all depends on what your business needs.
 If administrative work such as listing homes and chasing arrears is preventing you from talking to a client, then a VA for you means someone who can do administrative tasks.
 If finding leads is preventing you from keeping your current clients happy, then a VA is someone who can do lead generation.

 In short, a virtual assistant (VA) is like a swiss army knife.
-But if you’re still uncertain of the capabilities of a VA, here are some of the most common tasks they can take over from you.
+But if you’re still uncertain of the capabilities of a VA, here are some real estate virtual assistant tasks:

 1. Data Encoding